Taking Precautions Against Potential Spread of Coronavirus

-Palmetto Breeze is requiring all passengers to wear face masks in accordance with local ordinances.
+Palmetto Breeze is requiring all passengers to wear face masks in accordance with local and Federal ordinances.

 For more information, see the answers to frequently asked questions below and download and review the documents posted to the right provided by the S.C.
 Department of Health and